valentinradu/Trellis/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-13-blue.svg?style=for-the-badge&logo=Xcode&logoColor=white)](https://developer.apple.com/xcode)
 [![MIT](https://img.shields.io/badge/license-MIT-black.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 Firestarter is a zero-dependency architectural framework that helps you write clean, predictable, testable applications in Swift.
+Loosely inspired by Redux, it's very lightweight, just a couple of hundreds of lines of code.
+It can be used as a framework, but can also serve as inspiration for your own Redux-like architecture.

 # ![Architecture](architecture.svg)